mattrkleinman/GradeARunPlanner/README.md

 For the first run, after entering the starting location, distance, and grade, use the buttons to:

-  1. Retrieve the location of the starting address
+  1. Find the coordinates of the starting address

   2. Generate a graph file